shipping-docker/vessel-docs/source/docs/installing-docker.md

 ---
 extends: _layouts.master
 section: body
+title: Installing Docker
 ---

-# Installing Docker
+<p class="intro">Vessel's only requirment is Docker.</p>

-Vessel requires Docker, and currenty only works on Mac and Linux.
+<p>Vessel currently only works on Macintosh and Linux.
+It uses a bash script to run Docker commands.</p>

 > Window support may come in the future.
 It will require running Hyper-V.